nithinhm/vtu-marks-scraper-analyzer/README.md

 # VTU Marks Scraper and Analyzer
-The contents of this repository include 2 apps:

-1. **Scraper and Analyzer App**

-    This main app contains the following two options:
+This app is designed to retrieve student marks data from the VTU (Visvesvaraya Technological University) website and analyze it.
+It includes the following options:

-    - **Marks Scraper**: An automated tool designed to retrieve student marks data from the VTU (Visvesvaraya Technological University) website and store it in a CSV file.
-This option is intended for data scraping and gathering marks information.
+- **Marks Scraper**: An automated tool that retrieves student marks data from the VTU website and stores it in a CSV file.
+Depending on the URL link that is entered in the scraper, the tool will decide whether to collect revaluation marks or regular marks.

 - **Marks Analyer**: A tool that generates result analysis based on the data collected by the scraper and saves it in an Excel file.
 It also provides a graphical representation of subject performance in the form of an image file.
-This option is focused on analyzing the collected marks data and presenting insights.

-2. **Revaluation Marks Scraper App**

-    An automated tool that collects data of revaluation marks similar to the above scraper.
+This tool can update the old marks with the new revaluation marks (if any) and provide an updated analysis.

-The repository provides both the source code and pre-compiled executables (GUI) of both apps for ease of use.
+The repository provides both the source code and a pre-compiled executable (GUI) for ease of use.

 ## Features

 - Collects marks data for all students of a branch from the VTU website.
 - Supports automation using Selenium WebDriver.
-- Handles the USN entry and CAPTCHA verification automatically.
+- **Handles the USN entry and CAPTCHA verification automatically.**
 - Processes the collected data to generate an Excel file.
-- Provides easy-to-use graphical-user interface (GUI) apps through Tkinter.
+- Provides a easy-to-use graphical-user interface (GUI) app through Tkinter.
 - Handles common errors.
 If the number of retries crosses the set limit, the data collected till that point will be saved.

 ## Prerequisites